An official website of the European Union. See all European Institutions

 The 11th EDF National Indicative Programme, which amounts to a total of 9.9 million euros, will guide the bilateral EU-Republic of Mauritius cooperation until 2020.
 The general objective of the 11th EDF is to assist Mauritius to evolve from an Upper Middle Income Country to High income Country by improving the relevance, quality and equity in tertiary education and research and innovation.
 For Tertiary Education, the main objectives are: to increase the relevance of the university studies to reduce the skills mismatch exists in the labour market and improve equity so that vulnerable and low income families get equal access to University education.
 For Research and Innovation, the programme aims at boosting research through putting in place the necessary institutional framework and to increase the number of research proposals that obtain financing.

-It allows vessels from Spain, France, Portugal, Italy and the United Kingdom to fish in the Mauritian waters and is part of the tuna network fisheries agreements in the Indian Ocean.
+It allows vessels from Spain, France, Portugal, and Italy to fish in the Mauritian waters and is part of the tuna network fisheries agreements in the Indian Ocean.

 Under the thematic budget line 'Migration and Asylum', the EU has funded for an amount of around 629 000 euros a project helping to implement the circular migration agreement between Mauritius and Italy, led by the Ministry of Labour of Italy (with the International Organisation for Migration and the Ministry of Labour of Mauritius as partners).
 From 2013 to 2015, a hundred Mauritian citizens have been trained in Italy in agribusiness, tourism and fisheries.
 Back home, eleven of them have also benefitted from a grant of 3 000 euros to start their business.